-Overcrowding assessments will not take unborn children into account.
+Overcrowding assessments will only take current permanent household members into account and will not take unborn children into account.

-A referral to the Council's Private Sector Housing Team may be made for a home visit if there are concerns that a property may be statutorily overcrowded, as defined within the Housing Act 1985.
+A referral to the Council's Private Sector Housing Team / Landlord Services Team may be made for a home visit and assessment if there are concerns that a property may be statutorily overcrowded, as defined within the Housing Act 1985.